 Here’ a few additional ones….
 Four Point or Wind Mitigation Inspection.
 While some of the inspection items are already incorporated in your typical inspection, a separate state approved form must be attached and provided to your insurance company to receive available premium discounts.
 Adding these inspection reports as an “Add-On” to your home inspection report is very cost effective.
 Be sure to check with your Home Insurance Company first to see if either of these two reports will save you money.

-A Four Point inspection attachment is required by most insurance companies to obtain insurance if your home is over 30 years of age.
+A Four Point inspection attachment is required by most insurance companies to obtain insurance if your home is over 25 to 30 years of age.

 This is normally a $195 document if ordered separately, however it can be ordered as an “ADD-ON” attachment to your full home inspection for half the normal fee, for just $95.
 See our “Price & Scheduling” tab for the availability and prices of all “add-on” services that is currently offered.
 If you have any questions concerning our services, please do not hesitate to call us at . . .